-If no DHCP server is available during startup of the IP Router Secure, the device will assign itself an AutoIP address.
-The Router then cyclically (three telegrams at intervals of 3 seconds, followed by a pause of 20 seconds) searches for a DHCP server.
+If no DHCP server is available during start-up, the device assigns itself an AutoIP address.
+The Router then cyclically (3 telegrams at intervals of 3 seconds, followed by a pause of 20 seconds) searches for a DHCP server.
 As soon as a server is available again, the address assigned by the DHCP server is used.